altocodenl/cell/readme.md

 - What about versioning?
 Should vibey provide it?
 I'd rather add a snapshot taking that can include either the docs, dialogs, deed or all three, as a zip file.
 Save it outside, before an overzealous agent wipes it!
 - Won't having tasks as a markdown file (or several) generate a lot of agents stepping over each other?
 What if they can communicate in a common area wher e they tail the last n lines?
 This can be just done as the instructions, it doesn't have to be hardcoded in vibey.
 Vibey allows you to explore these patterns.

-When agents start modifying `doc-main.md`
+When agents start modifying `doc-main.md` liberally, we have an all bets are off type of scenario.

 ### 2026-02-06